Do you qualify for a stairlift grant? This funding option is worth exploring if you need to buy a stairlift but are struggling with the cost.

 We also offer reconditioned stairlifts, which are equally high-quality and affordable options for those who require a stairlift but are struggling financially.
 Our experienced team of engineers specialise in bringing stairlifts back to life so you can rest assured of their reliability and condition.

 Our reconditioned stairlifts are never older than 12 months and go through a rigorous process before they’re deemed safe.
-We know exactly where all our stairlifts come from, as they often come from our own customers that choose to donate their unit or simply no longer need it.
+We know exactly where all our stairlifts come from, as they often come from our own customers who choose to donate their unit or simply no longer need it.

 VAT Relief